 But Diller’s approach to the Internet is diametrically opposed to Messier’s.
 First, he rejects the idea of a separate unit handling Internet distribution for all of Universal: “I don’t think it makes sense to hire a bunch of IPers, either Internet Protocolites or intellectual propertyites, and put them in a room and say, ‘Go figure out what this should be.’”
 Far better to put them in a room with people who actually know the entertainment business.
 Second, as he realized after losing Lycos, owning a distribution channel can create more problems than it solves — it complicates your relationship with other Internet distributors, and it doesn’t satisfy consumers’ demand for content from your competitors.
 And finally, he doesn’t think much of the idea of distributing content on the Internet anyway — at least, not at this stage in the Net’s development.

-“What is content?” he asks, turning literal-minded.
+“What is content?” he asks, turning literal-minded as he sets his palms a few inches apart, as if to make a box.
 “Content is that which resides between two sides or four sides.
 But in Internet terms, when you talk about content, what you’re really talking about are goods and services — the selling of goods or the dissemination of services.
 That’s what interactivity is.
 I think Match.com is a really creative interactive service, but I would never call it content, because for me, content is narrative.
 Look — you can think of the Internet as just a distribution platform, and in that regard it will at some point be the major distribution platform in the world.
 But it is not of any particular current interest for video, because it does not yet have the bandwidth necessary.”

 The most obviously interactive form of entertainment at Universal has been games — a division Fourtou was busy trying to sell all winter.
 Assembled in a series of acquisitions by Messier, the games division started small but has been growing fast, from about $300 million in annual revenue two years ago to nearly $1 billion today.
 It’s planning to go online with multiplayer titles based on Lord of the Rings books and on Marvel Comics superheroes.
 On June 20 it will release The Hulk, a game version of the Ang Lee movie that Universal Pictures will open the same day.
 As with The Matrix, game and movie were developed in tandem, with a consistent look and feel and cues embedded in the film to give savvy game players in the audience an edge.
 There’s already a Hulk ride at the company’s Orlando theme park, and there will also be a soundtrack featuring Universal artists.
 “When you have a simultaneous launch that’s global,” says games chief Ken Cron, “the amount of buzz you get really allows you to create a worldwide brand.”